-Better Campaign Structures – In addition to just tweaking your ads, you can also break down your paid search campaigns to create tighter, more relevant keyword groups, which will help enhance the effectiveness (and clickability) of your ad.
+This starts with improving your campaign structure.
+Break down your paid search campaigns to create tighter, more relevant keyword groups, which will help enhance the effectiveness (and clickability) of your ad.

 Again this is a similar tip with a different twist to our advice around drive more leads: here you want to look at your offer strategy with an eye towards inefficiencies.

-If you’re offering a white paper download, it may look from the equation mentioned earlier that you’re doing OK within this campaign – you’re converting at what you’ve deemed to be an acceptable level.
+If you’re offering a whitepaper download, it may look from the equation mentioned earlier that you’re doing okay within this campaign – you’re converting at what you’ve deemed to be an acceptable level.
 But you need to make sure that you’re converting at an acceptable rate to sale.
-How do white paper downloaders convert to actual paying customers?
+How do whitepaper downloaders convert to actual paying customers?
 Again it seems obvious, but many businesses don’t have a strong handle on this number.

-You can also take different types of traffic that isn’t converting profitably and test pushing it to a different offer, as we suggested in the first post, as creating new leads may not only get you more leads, but can also drive down your CPA (more leads for the same price!).
+You can also take different audience segments that aren’t converting profitably and test pushing them to a different offer, as creating new leads may not only get you more leads, but can also drive down your CPA (more leads for the same price!).